matteomm/twitter_sentiment_analysis_hatespeech/README.md

 Insert Table:

-Although Random Forest had the highest accuracy in the validation set, Logistic Regression was preferred for higher interpretability.
+Although the convolutional neural network had a reasonably good accuracy score in the validation set, Logistic Regression was still the best and it was also preferred for higher interpretability with final accuracy score of 98.3%.
 The winning model and the tf-idf were both pickled for later use.

 <a name="twitterapi"></a>